Den of Lions · Chapter 2

 "My father," Danel said.
 "He believed understanding the languages of power was the first duty of the powerless."

 The examiner made a notation.
-Danel watched him write it: three characters that meant exceptional and one that meant watch.
-The empire was paying attention.
-Danel was not sure this was a good thing.
+Danel watched him write it: three characters meaning exceptional and one meaning watch.
+The empire had noticed.
+Danel did not mistake notice for favor.

 Hanan scored well.
-Mishael scored better—his mathematical precision was startling, the kind of mind that saw patterns in numbers before the numbers finished arriving.
+Mishael scored better—his mathematical precision was unnerving, the kind of mind that saw structure before the problem had finished arriving.
 Azaryah, released in time for the afternoon assessments, scored highest in the physical trials.
-He ran faster, lifted more, and endured longer than any exile in the cohort.
-He did all of it with the fury of a man who wanted to be noticed and resented at the same time.
+He ran faster, lifted more, and endured longer than anyone else in the cohort.
+He did it with the fury of a man who wanted to be seen and hated needing that to happen.

-By evening, the four of them had been assigned to the king’s circle.
+By evening, the four of them had been assigned to the king's circle.
 They would train together, eat together, and be evaluated together for three years.
-At the end, they would enter the king’s service or they would disappear.
+At the end they would enter the king's service, or they would vanish into whatever category the empire reserved for failed investments.

 "I need to talk to the steward," he said.

-Hanan’s face went still.
-“Danel.
-We just scored into the best programme they have.
-You want to throw that away over—”
+Hanan's expression hardened.
+"Danel.
+We just scored into the best program they have.
+You want to throw that away over—"

 "Over what?"

-Danel stood up and walked toward the kitchen entrance where Ashpenaz was conducting his evening inspection.
+Danel stood and walked toward the kitchen entrance where Ashpenaz was conducting his evening inspection.
 His heart was hammering.
-His System window flickered once—a pulse, like a breath held.
+The System window flickered once, like a held breath.

 "Sir," Danel said.
 "I have a request."

-Ashpenaz looked at him with those measuring eyes.
-“Speak.”
+Ashpenaz looked at him with those jeweller's eyes.
+"Speak."

 "Vegetables and water.
 For me and the three who sit with me.
 We will eat what you give us.
 We will not eat what was offered to your gods."

 The hall went quiet.
-Not all of it—most of the exiles were too absorbed in their own survival to notice.
-But the ten nearest tables heard, and the silence spread.
+Not all of it—most of the exiles were too occupied with their own survival to care.
+But the nearest tables heard, and the silence widened from there.

 Ashpenaz studied him.
 "You understand what you are asking."